jamesdiacono/Replete/plugins/nrepl/README.md

 The nREPL server will spawn Replete using the command from the _replete.json_ file in the current directory, if it is present.

-It listens on an unused TCP port and starts a Replete process (preferring to use the command from ./replete.json) then relays messages translating between the Replete and nREPL protocols as necessary.
+It listens on an unused TCP port and starts a Replete process (preferring to use the command from _replete.json_) then relays messages translating between the Replete and nREPL protocols as necessary.

-On startup it writes the TCP port number to ./.nrepl-port.
+On startup it writes the TCP port number to the _.nrepl-port_ file in the current directory.

 # Usage (client)

+The most compatible nREPL client appears to be [CIDER](https://cider.mx/), but it assumes a Clojure VM and tries to evaluate Clojure expressions at the beginning of a session.
+You may need to update your `~/.emacs` file with the following:

+    (custom-set-variables
+     '(package-selected-packages '(cider))
+     '(cider-repl-init-code ""))

-To connect using CIDER for Emacs, for example, do the following:
+To connect, do the following:

     $ M-x cider-connect <RET>
     > Host: <RET>